iggypcnfsky/Book_SEED_25/book_1/BOOK_1_STYLE.md

     *   **Beginning:** Start with Alex's immediate thoughts or actions, often grounded in a relatable, sarcastic observation.
     *   **Middle:** Develop the scene through exploration, internal monologue, sensory details, and overcoming minor obstacles/conflicts.
     *   **Ending:** Conclude each chapter with a significant discovery, a moment of heightened tension, or an unresolved question (a cliffhanger) to propel the reader forward.
+9.  **Educational Enrichment:** Where appropriate and natural within the narrative (e.g., through Kai's analysis, Alex's expertise, or Mateo's local knowledge), weave in factual historical, archaeological, cultural, or scientific details.
+Aim to provide interesting context or tidbits that enrich the story and allow the reader to learn something new without disrupting the flow or feeling like an info-dump.
-9.  **Themes:** Exploration, discovery, the unknown, ancient mysteries vs. modern understanding, endurance, the clash between the mundane (physical discomfort, doubt) and the extraordinary.
+10. **Themes:** Exploration, discovery, the unknown, ancient mysteries vs. modern understanding, endurance, the clash between the mundane (physical discomfort, doubt) and the extraordinary.